metomi/rose/sphinx/tutorial/rose/suites.rst

    #. **View Output In Rose Bush.**

-      Open the rose bush page in a browser by running the following command from within the suite directory::
+      Open the Rose Bush page in a browser by running the following command from within the suite directory::

          rose suite-log